publitas/docs/README.md

 ## Edit

-You only need to worry about the `.md` files in the `source/` folder.
+Content is edited in the `.md` files in the `source/` folder.
+Custom styling can be applied in

+- `source/stylesheets/_variables.scss`: for basic styling
+- `source/stylesheets/publitas.css`: for more advanced customizations

+It's best to not modify other files in order to keep merge conflicts when upgrading Slate to the minimum

 ### Edit GraphQL docs